Bindumadhav Khire: Samapathik Trust

+Bindumadhav Khire has dissolved Samapathik Trust and now works through their new non profit organization Bindu Queer Rights Foundation.
+He provides support to LGBTIQ community through various activities.

 Pune Pride Parade

 Bindumadhav started Pune Pride March in 2011, Pune Pride started with 100 community members participating in the first march and till 2018 it has risen to 800 participants.

 Advait Queer Film Festival

 With the belief that films are good medium of education Bindumadhav started film festival first Pune in 2014 After the first year of festival it was forced wait till the enough funds were gathered to host it.
 In 2017 December Pune had its second film festival In 2018 October the third film festival was organized, funds crunch remains big issue for film festival.

 Muknayak – LGBT Literature Festival

 To create a platform for emerging writers from LGBT community and Muknayak LGBT literature festival was started by Bindumadhav.
 Muknayak the name of the festival is inspired from Babasaheb Ambedkar's newspaper Muknayak.
 In December 2018, the first Marathi LGBT literature festival was organized at Pune.
 Many gays, lesbians, trans-persons who have been writing poems, plays in print/press and even self-publishing platforms participated in the festival and presented their writings.
 Festival also had sessions by experts on self-publishing platforms.